diiq/blog/_writing/npm.markdown

 ![Real chart of package counts per tree depth](/assets/images/npm_packages_per_tree_depth.svg)

-Remember that we were hoping for mostly 2, 3 and 4.
-Instead, there are still a long tail of packages with tree depths *above 20*.
+Remember that we were hoping for mostly 2, 3, and 4.
+Instead, there is still a long tail of packages with tree depths *above 20*.
 20 is... much larger than I was expecting, and I was expecting to be disappointed.

 But let's re-use the "oddball" theory: perhaps all those packages with extremely deep dependency trees are rarely used, and not worth worrying about.
 Let's check.